School Science Lessons

 However, isoflavones may be endocrine disruptors and have negative influences on the state of health of some populations, e.g. Greek people.

-The isoflavone Formononetin caused reproductive malfunction, "clover disease”, in Australian sheep grazing on subterranean clover (Trifolium subterraneum).
+The isoflavone Formononetin caused reproductive malfunction, "clover disease”, in Australian sheep grazing on Subterranean clover (Trifolium subterraneum).

 BetavulgarinC17H12O6